Fleetdown United Football Club is situated on Heath Lane (Lower) behind Halfords in Dartford.

 Although there were limited facilities at the site the club played their first game at Heath Lane in 1992.
 It would take a further 5 years before the changing rooms were opened by the Mayor of Dartford and another 7 years before the building of the clubhouse was completed.
 The clubhouse officially opened in 2004 giving Fleetdown United Football Club a long awaited permanent home.

 The club has continued to grow with the number of teams.
 The coaching has increased dramatically with the introduction of FA Level 1/2 coaching qualifications.

 The club are now proud to have a floodlit all weather pitch to allow training to be provided all year round.

-This year the club celebrated its 50th birthday and continues to grow and improve.
+In 2021 the club celebrated its 50th birthday and continues to grow and improve.
 There are ongoing plans to develop the clubs facilities further including an upgrade to the existing all weather pitch, car park facilities and improvements to the changing facilities.

 Many of the committee members have been at the club from the very beginning and their time and effort have moulded the clubs development over the last 50 years.
 We are thankful to them and the huge team of volunteers that help make this club a success.
 These people are dedicated to use their time and energy to give the children of the local community a fun, safe and healthy environment to thrive.

 ‘Better Together’ is our clubs philosophy and symbolises everything we are about.
 There is no one individual more important than another.
 We all develop by helping each other and this is the greatest lesson we can implement as individuals, as a club and as a community.
 Our players and teams’ development is all derived from players, coaches, parents and friends in the community pulling together in the same direction.
 Likewise, parents, coaches and community friends also grow alongside our players and teams and are also ‘Better Together”.